Tracking Everything Everywhere All at Once: Evaluation

 \paragraph{Quantitative comparisons.} We compare our method to baselines on the TAP-Vid benchmark in Tab.~\ref{tab: quantitive}.
 Our method achieves the best position accuracy, occlusion accuracy, and temporal coherence consistently across different datasets.
 Our method works well with different input pairwise correspondences from RAFT and TAP-Net, and provides consistent improvements over both of these base methods.

-Compared to approaches that directly operate on (non-adjacent) pairs of query and target frames, such as RAFT-D, TAP-Net, and Flow-Walk-D, our method achieves significantly better temporal coherence due to our globally consistent representation.
-Compared to chaining-based methods like RAFT-C, PIPs, and Flow-Walk-C, our method achieves better tracking performance, especially on longer videos.
-Chaining-based methods accumulate errors over time and are not robust to occlusion.
-Although PIPs considers a wider temporal window (8 frames) for better occlusion handling, it fails to track a point if it remains occluded beyond the entire temporal window.
-In contrast, OmniMotion enables tracking points through extended occlusions.
+Compared to approaches that directly operate on (non-adjacent) pairs of query and target frames like RAFT-D, TAP-Net, and Flow-Walk-D, our method achieves significantly better temporal coherence due to our globally consistent representation.
+Compared to flow chaining methods like RAFT-C, PIPs, and Flow-Walk-C, our method has better tracking performance, especially on longer videos.
+Chaining methods accumulate errors over time and are not robust to occlusion.
+Although PIPs considers a wider temporal window (8 frames) for better occlusion handling, it fails to track a point if it stays occluded beyond the entire temporal window.
+In contrast, OmniMotion can track points through extended occlusions.
 Our method also outperforms the test-time optimization approach Deformable Sprites~\cite{ye2022deformable}.
 Deformable Sprites decomposes a video using a predefined two or three layers with fixed ordering and models the background as a 2D atlas with a per-frame homography, limiting its ability to fit to videos with complex camera and scene motion.

 \paragraph{Qualitative comparisons.} We compare our method qualitatively to our baselines in Fig.~\ref{fig: qualitative}.
 We highlight our ability to identify and track through (long) occlusion events while also providing plausible locations for points during occlusion, as well as handling large camera motion parallax.
 Please refer to the supplementary video for animated comparisons.